xingyu-fu/xingyu-fu.github.io/index.md

 ## Welcome to Xingyu's Page!
 I am a PhD candidate in Operations Management at the School of Business and Management (Department of ISOM), Hong Kong University of Science and Technology (HKUST).
+- My research interests include socially responsible operations, environment-friendly operations and two-sided market.
+- The methods I use include mechanism design and convex analysis.

 ### Education
 - Ph.D., Operations Management, HKUST, 2020-2025 (expected).